 The two Jungle Scout tools I’m referring to are:

 - Jungle Scout web application (now simply called “Jungle Scout”)

 Let’s take a closer look at what each of these tools do.

 This is the MAIN Jungle Scout product that is hosted online.
 When you sign up for Jungle Scout, you receive login details that allow you to log into the member’s area where all the web tools are located.
 This includes tools and features like:

 1) Product Database: this is the main feature of the app.
 It allows you to browse/search for products on any Amazon regional marketplace based on the filters you set.
 Filters like min/max price, reviews, weight, ranking, revenue, number of sellers and more!

 You can narrow down the results by category or specific keywords and can sort them in any way you want.
-With the help of this tool, you can quickly and easily find dozens or hundreds of potentially good product ideas, which you would then further evaluate,
+With the help of this tool, you can quickly and easily find dozens or hundreds of potentially good product ideas, which you would then further evaluate, analyse and research.

 2) Product Tracker: this tool allows you to add products to your account and lets Jungle Scout track sales data for those products over time.
 This is the most accurate way to get sales numbers for any listing on Amazon!